 You’ll assess your own leadership strengths and weaknesses to develop a plan of action to develop and refine your leadership competencies.
 You’ll research well-known leadership theories and present-day leadership trends.
 Upon completion of the course sequence, you’ll use at least one research method to create a research-ready proposal.

-PK-12 Leadership: If you are a principal with aspirations of obtaining a district-level position or an experienced superintendent looking to raise the bar for yourself and those around you, you’ll find the expertise at Franklin to help you achieve your goals.
-From curriculum development and learning assessment provided through our International Institute for Innovative Instruction to long-standing teacher-preparation programs offered through our College of Education, Franklin’s reputation for creating high-achieving education professionals is reflected throughout the PK-12 concentration.
+PK-12 Educational Leadership: If you are a principal with aspirations of obtaining a district-level position or an experienced superintendent looking to raise the bar for yourself and those around you, you’ll find the expertise at Franklin to help you achieve your goals.
+From curriculum development and learning assessment provided through our International Institute for Innovative Instruction to long-standing teacher-preparation programs offered through our College of Education, Franklin’s reputation for creating high-achieving education professionals is reflected throughout the PK-12 educational leadership focus area.

 Because successful leadership in the PK-12 educational setting requires a solid understanding of labor relations principles, you’ll analyze and evaluate cases studies and publically available collective bargaining agreements.
 You’ll interview management and union representatives and develop a negotiation for a hypothetical expiring collective bargaining agreement.
 In the second course, you’ll build on concepts of transformational leadership by applying them to unique scenarios within your own professional situation.